 We asked our Twitter followers for their top tips of advice that they would give to a first-time Fringe-goer.
-What they said may surprise you, excite you and help you prepare for your adventure #IntoTheUnknown!
+What they said may surprise you, excite you and help you prepare for your Fringe adventure!

 1. Download the App to plan ahead

 The Official Fringe App is a great way to get details for 3500+ shows in your pocket and help organise your Fringe adventure in advance.
-It also enables you to find what’s happening soon near you so it’s a great for discovering shows on the move.
+It also enables you to find what’s happening soon near you and book shows on the move, so it’s a great way to discover shows.

 Use the app for what’s on near me now— Katy Tingley (@katy_tingley) July 20, 2018